katief25/example_fail-log_craftingDH/2019-05-13-week-2-fail-log.md

 # Exercise 4 -
 Definitely more difficult
 This one got me stumped.
 I got through the first couple (4.1 and 4.2) but once I got to 4.3 I got lost.
 I'll come back and try to       reattempt what I started.
+After some time away from the computer, I came back to try and continue with 4.3.
+I'm not sure if I did something wrong in 4.1 and 4.2 but now 4.3 seems harder.
+I was able to get past a couple of steps the first time I tried it, but now I'm not able to.